gu-fan/riv.vim/README.rst

 Folding
 ~~~~~~~~

-**Folding** is a vim feature,
+**Folding** is a vim feature
-it allow you to display a section as one line to get an overview.
+to display a range of lines as single line.

+Then you can get a better overview of the strucutre of documents.

+And manage the folded structure with actions like: select, copy, paste... as one line.

 Riv fold reStructuredText file with sections, lists, and blocks automatically,
 And provide extra infos of them.